IgorKrupenja/vscode-github-soft-theme/README.md

 ### Semantic highlighting

 [Semantic highlighting](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide) is **disabled** for this theme by default.
-I found the feature too colorful and distracting.
+I found the feature too flashy and distracting.
 If you want to enable it, add the following to your settings:

 ```json
 "editor.semanticHighlighting.enabled": true,